Water For People adopts a Contentful-fueled static site, saving resources

-"In Contentful, we finally have a tool that respects the tine and effort of creative people."
+"In Contentful, we finally have a tool that respects the time and effort of creative people."

 Taking static websites beyond the command line

-Using static site architecture for the website presented the team with a big challenge: static websites require source data to be saved as individual files and encoded in one of the specified data formats (e.g. JSON, YAML, HAML).
-Devoid of a unified user interface, however, editors struggle to navigate between entries, create structured content or collaborate with their colleagues.
-Merely using two computers to work on the same entry requires users setting up a full-fledged content versioning system.
-All this made the traditional static site setup unusable for authors who did not have development chops.
+Using static site architecture for the website would present Water For People’s team with one main challenge: Static websites require source data to be saved as individual files and encoded in one of the specified data formats (e.g., JSON, YAML, HAML).
+Without a unified user interface, its editors would likely struggle to navigate between entries.
+It would be difficult to collaborate on, and nearly impossible to create structured content.
+For Water For People’s globally-distributed team, these difficulties could not be overlooked.

-The technical team has considered several static generators before settling on Middleman.
+With such promising features and the ability to easily connect with Middleman, the static site generator selected to support Water For People’s new site, the team in charge of re-platforming was eager to try their hand at setting up the site.
 “The SDKs are well-documented, and popular generators have plugins for pulling content from its API.
-So pairing Contentful with the framework I chose was insanely easy,” notes Perry Kibler, the developer in charge of the website redesign.
-In less than two days the team had a working version of a new website, proving how easy it is to get started with static website publishing.
+So pairing Contentful with the framework I chose was insanely easy,” noted Perry Kibler, the developer in charge of the website redesign.
+In less than two days, the team had a working version of a new website, proving just how easy Contentful made static website publishing.

-The developer ecosystem that sprang up around the product also benefits Contentful customers in driving incremental improvements.
-Perry Kibler points out how replacing pure HTML files on the front-end with the AngularJS module built by a fellow developer reduced the time it takes for new content to appear on the website from 3 minutes to less than 30 seconds.
-He adds: “It’s great to see open-source contributions like this.
-They make static websites more awesome than ever and cement Contentful position as the backend of choice for such projects!”
+Contentful’s developer ecosystem was responsible for driving incremental improvements to the new site.
+By replacing front-end HTML files with an AngularJS module built by a fellow developer, new content on Water for People’s site now appears in 30 seconds, not three minutes as it had previously.
+Perry couldn’t have said enough about the community.
+“It’s great to see open-source contributions like this.
+They make static websites more awesome than ever and cement Contentful’s position as the backend of choice for such projects.”

 Create familiarity, build trust

-In this context the content team wanted to make sure that the new CMS offered a simple way of publishing entries.
-Maranda Bodas, the content strategist at Water For People, comments: “What we ultimately liked about Contentful was how simple it was to use.
+“What we ultimately liked about Contentful was how simple it was to use.
 There was no need to hold training workshops or develop user manuals.
-If you were familiar with publishing on Tumblr or Pinterest, then you could also publish in Contentful.”
-This opened the way to migrate country pages, maintained by the regional teams, to Contentful.
+If you were familiar with publishing on Tumblr or Pinterest, then you could also publish in Contentful,” observed Maranda Bodas, content strategist at Water For People.
+This opened the way for regional teams to migrate country pages within Contentful.

-The ability to generate a rich link preview is a part of Contentful core functionality.
-This means that as long as a field is set to use the URL widget, any link pasted into that field is automatically parsed to produce a snippet of neatly formatted content.
-The inline card view utilized by the Contentful UI matched the way external content was displayed on the website, under the Stories section, making it very easy to use the CMS for this type of tasks.
-Maranda Bodas admits that the ability to customize the user interface has significantly quickened the organization’s transition to Contentful.
+Contentful’s ability to generate a rich link preview helped achieve this.
+As long as a field is set to use the URL widget, any link pasted into that field is automatically parsed to produce a snippet of neatly formatted content.
+The inline card view utilized by the Contentful UI matched the way external content was displayed on the website, under the stories section, making it very easy to use the CMS for reposting and resharing.

 The dividends of content-as-a-service

-It’s been several months since the organization adopted Contentful, but the marketing team already credits the new CMS with changing how it thinks about digital projects.
+It’s been several months since the organization adopted Contentful, but the marketing team already credits the new content platform with changing how it views digital projects.
 It’s not difficult to see why.
-Take the technical architecture: a clear separation of concerns makes it easier to improve the website in incremental steps.
-“If needed, we can replace the static generator, introduce new design templates or rework the content model without worrying about the entire site going down in flames,” says Perry Kibler.
+Take the technical architecture: a clear separation of concerns makes it easy to improve the website in incremental steps.
+“If needed, we can replace the static generator, introduce new design templates or rework the content model without worrying about the entire site going down in flames,” said Perry.
 “That’s the beauty of keeping all these software layers independent of each other.”

-The Contentful approach to storing content also has large implications for building mobile apps, something that is high on the organization’s agenda.
-Mobile projects come shrouded in uncertainties: even minor technical issues can introduce week-long delays or inflate the bill by thousands of dollars.
+The Contentful approach to storing content also has large implications for building mobile apps, something the organization has planned for the future.
+Mobile projects are often shrouded in uncertainties.
+Even minor technical issues can introduce week-long delays or inflate costs by thousands of dollars.
 Contentful goes against this trend.
-Since entries are broken down into discrete chunks and exposed through a powerful API, mobile teams are freed from the need to implement and maintain their own backend part.
+Since entries are broken down into discrete chunks and exposed through a powerful API, mobile teams are freed from maintaining the back end.
 This arrangement helps teams build apps three to five times faster.

-“In Contentful, we finally have a tool that respects the tine and effort of creative people," says Steve Riggins, Chief Marketing Officer at Water for People.
+“In Contentful, we finally have a tool that respects the time and effort of our creative people,” said Steve Riggins, chief marketing officer at Water For People.